Travel report: The Five Rivers Cycle Route

 The beer garden on the city wall

-First we drove on to our hotel, where the luggage transport had already delivered our suitcase.
-We showered and made our way to downtown Nuremberg.
-It was not too late for lunch, and we found it at Haus Krakau, a former watchtower of the city wall.
-This restaurant with a beer garden consists of the guest rooms on the second floor of the tower, a wooden bridge with more guest rooms, and a beer garden on the level of the upper street.
-To our surprise, the house was under Polish management and offered Polish dishes and Polish beer in addition to Franconian.
+First of all, however, we drove on to our hotel, where the luggage transport had already dropped off our suitcase.
+We showered and made our way into Nuremberg city center.
+It wasn't too late for lunch, which we found at Haus Krakau, a former watchtower of the city wall.
+This restaurant with beer garden consists of the guest rooms on the second floor of the tower, a wooden bridge with further guest rooms and a beer garden on the level of the upper street.
+To our surprise, the restaurant was under Polish management and offered Polish dishes and Polish beer as well as Franconian food.
 We opted for two types of pierogi, which were very good.
-Since the beer garden was not suitable for a midday nap, we immediately moved on to sightseeing.
-Here is not the place to describe how many interesting and beautiful things we saw.
-We ended the evening in the courtyard of the Julius Hospital to have a glass of wine.
+As the beer garden was not suitable for a midday nap, we immediately moved on to sightseeing.
+There is not enough space here to describe how many interesting and beautiful things we saw.
+We ended the evening in the courtyard of the Julius-Spital, where we also had a glass of wine.

-The next morning we loaded our car and drove home, very satisfied with what we had experienced and with our driving performance.
+The next morning, we loaded up our car and drove home, very satisfied with what we had experienced and with our driving performance.

 Show more Show less